kevinaxu/soho-spaces-next/tasks.md

 ## Task List

 - Shared Components
-  - Header
-    - [] Mobile - lots of real-estate in Drawer right now.
-Add in some additional
-    - [x] Desktop - make this thinner.
-Update padding on desktop
-  - Drawer
-    - [] Mobile - update drawer styling (background color, shrink the horizontal size)
 - Home page
   - Hero section
-    - [] Change this to a static image with transparent overlay (optional)
+    - [] Change this to a static image with transparent overlay (https://amberinteriordesign.com/)
   - Feature Projects section
     - [] Mobile - add a different set of photos for these (square)
 - About page